Many of the package tourists relaxing in the palm-fringed resorts of Sri Lanka will be unaware of what lies beyond its beaches.

-Want to take a journey through Sr Lanka?
-This photo essay reflects the island’s diversity and rich cultural heritage through a series of images of its landscapes and, more especially, its people.
+This Sri Lanka photo essay reflects the teardrop island’s diversity and rich cultural heritage through a series of images of its landscapes and, especially, its people.

-At the edge of Horton Plains National Park is the aptly named World’s End, a precipice with a 1050 meter drop.
-A few tourists have plunged to their death in an effort to capture that perfect shot.
+At the edge of Horton Plains National Park is the aptly named World’s End, a precipice with a 1050-meter drop.
+A few tourists have plunged to their death to capture that perfect shot.

 Close to Horton Plains is Pattipola, the highest station in Sri Lanka.
-The train winds it way downwards through lush tea plantations to the town of Bandarawela.
+The train winds its way downwards through lush tea plantations to the town of Bandarawela.

 Kandy, the capital of Sri Lanka’s highlands, was the last bastion of Buddhist political power against the colonial forces.
 Nowadays, visitors flock there for its pleasant climate and the World Heritage Site of The Temple of the Tooth.